 The Township of Lakewood's Emergency Medical Services Department has been providing the residents of Lakewood and those who work and travel through our town with emergency care from its inception in 1979.
-Staffed 24 hours per day equipped to respond to the need of the 90,000 plus residents and guests in our residential, commercial, and industrial park.
-Well known locations in Lakewood include the Lakewood Municipal Airport, Kimball Medical Center, Ocean County Park, Georgian Court College, Ocean County Police Academy, Beth Medrash Govoha University and Lakewood Blue Claws Stadium.
+Staffed 24 hours per day equipped to respond to the need of the 110,000 plus residents and guests in our residential, commercial, and industrial park.
+Well known locations in Lakewood include the Lakewood Municipal Airport, 600 bed Kimball Medical Center, 7 nursing facilities, Ocean County Park, Georgian Court University, Pine Park, Ocean County Police Academy, Lake Shenandoah, Beth Medrash Govoha University, Northern Reclamation center and Lakewood Blue Claws Stadium.

 A 2008 Ford Expedition was added to the fleet to replace the 2001 Supervisor unit.
 The Supervisor unit is outfitted as a first responder unit, with patient transport capabilities for off road access and terrain, severe weather (Snow and Flooding), Primary Incident command unit with a wireless communications section and a Panasonic CF-19 Tough book system.